Photo of attorney Devon Reiff speaking with client on the hudson river waterfront walkway

 The 4 biggest hazards at construction sites are well-known

-On Behalf of | Mar 2, 2024 | Uncategorized
+On Behalf of | Mar 2, 2024 | Construction Accidents

 Construction workers often need to handle dangerous equipment and work at significant elevations.
 An incident on the job could put someone in the hospital or leave them incapable of working in the future.
 The pay provided to construction workers is a reflection of the risk that they accept when they take a job.
 However, workers should not have to gamble with their lives to earn a living wage.